Eureka chiropractor accused of defrauding Medicare

 “In some instances, had Preferred Care disclosed that the service had been rendered by a mid-level provider, and not a physician, Medicare would not have paid anything for the service,” according to the indictment.

-She is also accused of lying during a federal audit in November 2018, falsely saying a collaborating physician worked at Preferred Care and provided direct patient care.
+She is also accused of lying during a federal audit in November 2018, as Musselman had stated a collaborating physician worked at Preferred Care and provided direct patient care.

 Mid-level providers — those licensed to provide non-chiropractic medical services — were required to consult at least once a month with three collaborating physicians who are mentioned in the indictment.
 The mid-level providers could see patients but not bill for the physician or claim that service provided by the mid-level provider had been performed by the physician.